Peippo1/marketing-analytics-pipeline/README.md

 ### 🔌 Endpoint

 - `GET /customers` – Returns the full `customers_cleaned` table from the MySQL database as JSON.
+- Uses the same `.env` credentials for connecting to Railway-hosted MySQL.

 ## 🔜 Next Steps